akka/akka-diagnostics/docs/src/main/paradox/config-checker.md

 so it should be easy to find them.
 Such a recommendation log message may look like:

 ```
-[WARN] [10/01/2015 18:25:03.107] [main] [akka.diagnostics.ConfigChecker] Lightbend recommendation: Use throughput-deadline-time when dispatcher is configured with high throughput [200] batching to avoid unfair processing.
+[WARN] [10/01/2015 18:25:03.107] [main] [akka.diagnostics.ConfigChecker] Configuration recommendation: Use throughput-deadline-time when dispatcher is configured with high throughput [200] batching to avoid unfair processing.
 Related config properties: [my-dispatcher.throughput = 200, my-dispatcher.throughput-deadline-time].
 You may disable this check by adding [dispatcher-throughput] to configuration string list akka.diagnostics.checker.disabled-checks.
-Please use http://support.lightbend.com/ if you need more advice around this warning.
 ```

 The log messages are emitted by the `akka.diagnostics.ConfigChecker` logger, which is good to